RosettaCommons/documentation/rosetta_basics/structural_concepts/minimization-overview.md

 Information was provided by Jim Havranek.

+An introductory tutorial on minimization can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/minimization/minimization).

 The relevant code is in core::optimization, especially the core::optimization::Minimizer class.

 Flavors of minimization in Rosetta